lpn256/eclipsa-audio-plugin/CONTRIBUTING.md

 ## About the Project

-The Eclipsa Audio Plugin is a collaborative effort between [A-CX](https://www.a-cx.com/) and Google.
+The Eclipsa Audio Plugins are a collaborative effort between [A-CX](https://www.a-cx.com/) and Google.

 ## How to Contribute